HELP US EMPOWER YOUR WORKFORCE

 They are an opportunity for all parties to voice what they feel has gone well and if there are specific focal areas going forward.
 From an employer’s point of view, it may be that there has been a change in working practice, or a new customer type has been introduced to the setting.

-The level required depends on the level of apprenticeship.
+The level of Functional Skills that may be required or agreed depends on the apprenticeship:

 You must pay apprentices at least the National Minimum Wage.